jonaed1230/exp-file-upload/readme.md

 # file-upload

-This directory contains an example of a graphql-yoga server supporting file uploads.
+This directory contains an example of a graphql-yoga server supporting file uploads with prisma2.

 ## Get started